alexalbieri/Data_Engineering_APIs_GCP_Pipeline/README.md

 - Cleaned notebooks of Cities, Population, Weather, Flights and Airports.
 - Data Script file for creation of database in SQL.
-- Weather and Flights Function notebooks to automate in cloud.
+- Weather and Flights Function notebooks to automate in the cloud.
 - Database Schema to get an idea about data table creation & connectivity.

 ## Lessons_Learned

+- APIs are much more stable and reliable than webscrapping.
+- Attention to the details are necessary to set up a database on the cloud.
 - The number os scotters is connected to the population number, but also the cities terrain may affect the e-scooter's demand.
 - Take into the consideration that bad weather will impact the use of e-scooters.
 - Holidays, Special events will also affect the use of e-scooters.